Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 The dataset for this sample is from the UCI ML Repository [[link]](https://archive.ics.uci.edu/ml/datasets/adult).
 It is taken from the 1994 US Census database and contains census and income information for about 50,000 individuals.
 This is structured dataset having numerical and categorical features, and a categorical target consisting of two income categories ('>50 K' or '<=50 K').

+### Optional: Version Control Repository
+If you would like to save and version your project and its contents, you need to have a version control repository where this can be done.
+You can enter the Git repository location while creating the new project using the TDSP template in Azure Machine Learning.

 ### Informational: About Azure Machine Learning
 * [FAQ - How to get started](faq.md)
 * [Overview](overview-what-is-azure-ml.md)